anderslatif/remarkableslides/README.md

 1. Create an md file with any name and add the following content to it:

-## Try it in less than 1 minute!

-1. Create an md file with any name and add the following content to it:

 ```md
 <div class="title-card">
     <h1>Try Remarkable Slides now!</h1>